twr14152/c-network-automation-scripts/arista/httpClient/README.md

 - The script will push config then validate
 - The process of generating self-signed-certificates was manually done per device.
 - Tried to automate but it was giving me fits on the common name so I'll revisit another time.
-- Finally save config to memory
+- Finally save configs to memory

 ### config file - cmds1.txt
 ```